Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-Obtaining a sponsor prior to your arrival can be the key to a successful PCS.
+Obtaining a sponsor prior to your arrival can be the key to a successful permanent change of station.
 All Air Force Permanent Party personnel should contact their unit of assignment to request a sponsor.
 Sponsorship is mandatory for all personnel below the grade of colonel.
-If you still do not receive a sponsor, contact the Hurlburt Field Military Personnel Section (MPS) for assistance, 850-884-5252 or DSN 312-579-5252.
+If you still do not receive a sponsor contact the Hurlburt Field Military Personnel Section for assistance, 850-884-5252 or DSN 312-579-5252.
 If you encounter any difficulties with this process you can always contact the Relocation Assistance Program at 850-884-5441/5442 or DSN 579-5441/5442.

 A sponsor is essential for relocating personnel and their family members by providing information and assistance from the time they receive their new duty assignment until they are settled into their new community.
-If you have not been contacted by your sponsor within 120 days of your projected reporting date, contact the Hurlburt Field Airman & Family Readiness Center (A&FRC).
+If you have not been contacted by your sponsor within 120 days of your projected reporting date, contact the Hurlburt Field Airman & Family Readiness Center.
 Email: 1SOFSS.DPF@us.af.mil or 850-884-5441/5442, or DSN 579-5441/5442.
-Provide your gaining organization, projected arrival, and best email contact.
+Provide your gaining organization, projected arrival and best email contact.

 The sponsor's primary role will be to answer any questions you may have about the base and the area.
 Your sponsor can also make lodging/dorm arrangements for you, and meet you upon arrival.
 Your sponsor will help you, and your family, until you are settled into the new community.
 He/she will be sending you information about the base, community, housing, schools, and any other additional information that you may have requested.